 Reduce clutter and gain time!

-Reduce the clutter in your life and the average person can gain an extra hour a day.
+By taking care of the clutter in your life you could gain an extra hour per day !

 This is the amount of time spent looking for things they can’t find.
 Total that up and you have more than 15 days per year that you could reclaim for doing things you actually want to do.

-Imagine an additional 2 weeks holiday has been wasted on something that can be prevented.
+Imagine an additional holiday days that have previously been wasted on something that can be prevented?

 Stand back and enjoy.
 Now you have gained some free time, how good does it feel and what are you going to utilise the extra hours for ?